Pulse Opinion: No more Mikel Obi slander, ever again!

 He has said the right things, led by example on and off the pitch and just shown that he puts his country first.

-Recall when Mikel dipped into his own pocket to settle bonuses and allowances of the Nigerian U-23 team during the 2016 Olympic Games in Brazil.
+Recall when Mikel dipped into his own pocket to settle the hotel bills of the Nigerian U-23 team during the 2016 Olympic Games in Brazil.

 Many can argue that Mikel has not always been at the forefront of Nigerian football assignments.
 Early on in his Super Eagles career, he was accused of choosing and picking games to play and also had problems with coach Samson Siasia who dropped him from the squad to the 2008 Olympic Games in China.